 We are ready to venture out again for another day in the National Forest.
 We twist and wind our way out the Cherohala Skyway heading for a trek up Huckelberry Bald.
 Mike and Hazel made this hike with us last summer.
 It is lovely today as well.
 We think we have another few miles in us.
 Just a few miles further out the Skyway is the trail to Joyce Kilmer Memorial Forest.
 It is one of a few remaining tracts of old-growth hardwood forest in this area.
 The trail winds along a quick moving creek with rhododendrons blanketing the banks.
 It is beautiful today but will be spectacular is the next few weeks when it is all in bloom.
 We just reach the first of the giant tulip poplars mid-way on the figure 8 hike.
 Lucky the terrain is so rugged; else, these giants would have long ago been felled.
 Time to head back.

 Today we take in a bit of history with a visit to the Sequoyah Birthplace Museum and Ft.
 Loudoun State Historic Park.
-Much of the museum content is focused on Sequoyah and the development of the written Cheroke language and its importance to their culture.
-Other exhibits depict way of live, customs, and interactions with white men and other tribes.
-Amazingly, there I little mention of the trail of tears and abject mistreatment afforded the Cherokee during displacement.
-This seems a place to celebrate who the Cherokee were and are not to tell of what others did to them.
+Much of the museum content is focused on Sequoyah and the development of the written Cherokee language and its importance to their culture.
+Other exhibits depict way of life, customs, and interactions with white men and other tribes.
+Amazingly, there is little mention of the Trail of Tears and abject mistreatment afforded the Cherokee during displacement.
+This seems a place to celebrate who the Cherokee were and not to tell of what others did to them.

 We trapsed around in the reconstructed Ft.
 Loudoun.
 The original was built in 1756 as a British fortification on what was then the western frontier in hopes of strengthening the relationship with the Overhill Cherokee.
 There are numerous living history programs here throughout the summer.
 Hope to return for one this year.